bormaxi8080/osint-timeline/DRAFT.md

 Authelia.
 The Single Sign-On Multi-Factor portal for web apps, now OpenID Certified: https://github.com/authelia/authelia

+VoidAuth is an open-source SSO authentication and user management provider that stands guard in front of your self-hosted applications.
+It is easy-to-use for admins and end-users, supports nice-to-have features like passkeys, user invitation, self-registration, email support, and more: https://github.com/voidauth/voidauth/

 ElectroBun.
 Build ultra fast, tiny, and cross-platform desktop apps with Typescript: https://github.com/blackboardsh/electrobun

 bg-remove.
 Free image background removal - private, client-side and powered by Transformers.js: https://github.com/addyosmani/bg-remove/